StarpTech/shapeleak/README.md

 delete b.name
 ```

-### Output
+## Output
 ```
 E:\Repositorys\shaped\example.js
-  20:8  warn  - Property 'name' has changed it's type from 'string' to 'number' 21:7  error - Property 'foo' was added to shape (name) 22:1  error - Property 'name' was deleted from shape (name,foo) 37:8  warn  - Property 'name' has change his type from 'string' to 'number' 38:7  error - Property 'foo' was added to shape (name) 39:1  error - Property 'name' was deleted from shape (name,foo) 50:8  warn  - Property 'name' has changed it's type from 'string' to 'number' 51:7  error - Property 'foo' was added to shape (name) 52:1  error - Property 'name' was deleted from shape (foo)
+  20:8  type update  - Property 'name' has changed it's type from 'string' to 'number' 21:7  create - Property 'foo' was added to shape (name) 22:1  delete - Property 'name' was deleted from shape (name,foo) 37:8  type update  - Property 'name' has changed it's type from 'string' to 'number' 38:7  create - Property 'foo' was added to shape (name) 39:1  delete - Property 'name' was deleted from shape (name,foo) 50:8  type update  - Property 'name' has changed it's type from 'string' to 'number' 51:7  create - Property 'foo' was added to shape (name) 52:1  delete - Property 'name' was deleted from shape (foo)
 ```